bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 ### Pre-Prerequisites

 * This guide works best on a Linux machine.
-If you're trying to run this on a mac, you may encounter issues.
+If you're trying to run this on a Mac, you may encounter issues.
 Remember that network host mode doesn't work.
 * You need to have Docker installed.
 If you don't have it, you can [install it here](https://docs.docker.com/get-docker/).

 ## <a id="public">Connect to the Public Bacalhau Network Using Docker</a>

-This method is appropriate for those that:
+This method is appropriate for those who:

 * Provide compute resources to the public Bacalhau network